ClemensRoegner/MandelboxRenderer/README.txt

 * [OPTIONAL] cam:<position> - The camera position.
 You can choose between the positions: front, edge and back or do not use it for the default camera position.

 --> View Results
+ * You have the option to output a BMP file by changing the ending of the filename commandline parameter.
+Most image viewers can display that format.
- * In the tools/ directory you find the HDRView.exe thats lets you display the image file under Windows
+ * In the tools/ directory you find the HDRView.exe thats lets you display the .PFM image file under Windows
  * XnView runs on multiple platforms and can display the .pfm format as well: http://www.xnview.com/en/xnview/#downloads (Minimal installation is sufficient)